ROUND DANCING — CHOREOGRAPHED BALLROOM

 qqs; qqs;

 This is an Alemana in which you turn as a couple 1/2 RF.
-If you begin the Advanced Alemana facing the wall, you end in facing position man facing center.
+If you begin the advanced alemana facing the wall, you end in facing position man facing center.

 In closed or butterfly position, step forward, recover, and then step side L turning 1/8 RF.
 Raise the lead hands to indicate to the woman that she will do an underarm turn.
 In the second measure, cross R in back of L turning as she steps fwd L and turns under your lead arm, side L as she continues to turn and steps toward the man, and then close R as the woman steps fwd L completing her turn.